music

 The A24 of It All

 There is a reason this partnership works, and it is not just branding.
-A24 has always been drawn to artists who make you uncomfortable in productive ways — who leave gaps in the narrative for you to fill.
+A24 has always been drawn to artists who make you uncomfortable in productive ways, who leave gaps in the narrative for you to fill.
 Stel does exactly that with music.
-Her production is minimal but never empty.
-Dreamy synths layer over lyrics that offer observation rather than resolution.
-She has been compared to Ethel Cain, FKA twigs, and Imogen Heap, and all three references land without fully capturing what she does.
-There is something cinematic about her songs, yes, but it is the cinema of small moments — not the score to the car chase, but the sound of the drive home after.
+Her songs are cinematic, but it is the cinema of small moments.
+Not the score to the car chase.
+The sound of the drive home after.

 What Comes Next